 Please note: The Timber Harvest Planning process must be completed prior to any harvesting approvals being issued.

 Depending on the amount of interest in the Timber Harvest Plan area, the Forest Management Branch will give consideration to the use of a competitive process to issue licences.
 In this case, advertisements in the papers and this website will give specific instructions on how to prepare and submit a bid or application.
-All applications can be completed with the assistance of a Natural Resources Officer at your local Client Services & Inspections office.
+All applications can be completed with the assistance of a Natural Resources Officer at your local Compliance, Monitoring & Inspections office.

 There are many factors that contribute to the time involved in the application process, such as the availability of wood in the chosen Timber Harvest Plan area, the applicable environmental assessment (i.e. YESAB), and your own business’ eligibility.
 Every licence application is also subject to a minimum 30-day period for public notification when those interested can submit comments relevant to your application.
 You can expect a letter from the Forest Management Branch shortly after you submit your application that will further outline the timelines involved.